 This program model is designed to ensure all research undertaken by university sites is applicable and relevant to industry.
 The cooperative is designed to leverage industry funds for university research.
 In exchange for funding, industry members direct research at the sites and have access to university expertise and facilities.

-CAPPS is The Ohio State University’s partnership with North Carolina State University and University of California-Davis, and is the only center in the food science/food engineering discipline.
-OSU is now the managing site for this multi-university center.
+CAPPS is The Ohio State University’s partnership with North Carolina State University and is the only center in the food science/food engineering discipline.
+OSU is the managing site for this multi-university center.

 Expertise in food chemistry, biochemistry, nutrition, microbiology and engineering are among the research strengths available through CAPPS.
 Current programs focus on emerging technologies such as ohmic heating, high pressure processing, ozone processing, continuous microwave heating, and aseptic processing of particulates.
 The Center uses an interdisciplinary approach to solve problems for industry.